decoejz/sign_scheme/README.md

 - `SECRET_KEY_PATH`: Specifies the path to the file where the private key is stored.
 - `PUBLIC_KEY_PATH`: Specifies the path to the file where the public key is stored.
 - `LOG_FILE_PATH`: Specified the path where the log file will be writen.
 - `APP_NAME`: Which app is the lib using.
 It is automatically configured inside the [PX4](https://github.com/decoejz/PX4-Autopilot) and [QGC](https://github.com/decoejz/qgroundcontrol) project but if desired can be forced in the terminal.
-It can only be one of two values (`PX4` or `QGC`).
+It can only be one of two values (`Autopilot` or `GroundControl`).

 Example of setting these variables in a Unix-based system: